 Connection to Biophilia

-By taking the time to observe and pay attention to your surroundings in these spaces, you start to notice specific adaptations.
-And as a designer, that it offers tremendous inspiration for thinking about a building.
-Because buildings, themselves are also very much in place.
+By taking the time to observe and pay attention to your surroundings in these spaces, you start to notice the genius of specific adaptations.
+This can offer tremendous inspiration for considering complex problems, be it urban design, material innovation, patterns in fine art, and more.

 Nature doesn’t have finite edges.
 It’s all about intersections and interfaces.
 It’s all about interconnection.